Meetlakhani/Vcenter-metrics/README.md

-Now you are all set to run the main.ps1 file and you can edit as per your needs.
+Now you are all set to run the main.ps1 file after editing it as per your needs.